ray155093/azure-docs.zh-tw/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-archive.md

     "minValue":"1",
     "maxValue":"7",
     "metadata":{
-       "description":"How long to retain the data in Event Hub" }
+       "description":"How long to retain the data in event hub" }
  }
 ```